puredatum/ChadContent/README.md

 ## Installation
 1. Clone this repo
+2. Get your API keys from openai
-2. Install the requirements from pip
+3. Install the requirements from pip

 ## Setup
 1. Run bash_run.sh